 The total dump capacity is 34.3 million tons assuming a swell factor of 1.4 and a loose density of 0.055 tons per ft3.
 The waste dump capacities are shown in Table 16.5 along with the capacity of the heap leach pad.
-The heap leach pad design is discussed in a different section.
+The heap leach pad design is discussed in Section 17.